Armandelij/IOS-Guide/iOS Data and Networking/Saving Data in iOS/JSON/Custom CodingKeys.md

 ```

 With the container defined we can assign each of the keys to the corresponding property type.
+1. Since we know feed will work all of the time we can use the "try decoder.container()"
+2. However in entry, somethimes there will be an array and sometimes there will not be an array.
+We can provide a do{} catch{}
+ - the do{} will attempt to read it as an array, if it is it will be decoded as an array of entry objects.
+ - If its not an array the catch will see if its single value and add it to an empty array

 ``` swift
 init(from decoder: Decoder) throws {